PUAEME005 Provide pain management

 On enrolment you will be provided with a login to our student portal to access online assessment tasks.
-We understand that this may not suit everybody so this unit may be completed face to face on-site in a workshop.
+We understand that this may not suit everybody so this unit may be completed face to face on-site in a workshop for groups.

 Provide pain management

 This unit is especially relevant for Occupational First Aid course participants.
 It is designed to give the skills and knowledge required for the use of Penthrox (green whistle) in pre-hospital care.

 Our Paramedical trainers will provide you with the best training available

 Participants must ensure they research the legalities of carrying and using this medication in their specific state.
 Each state has their own requirements and it may not be legal to carry or use this medication as a first aider in your state.
 You will produce a portfolio of requirements as part of the assessment tasks in this course.

 Reasonable Adjustment – Learning difficulties